UConn-Health-Disease-Modeling/Behavioral_model_cost_analysis-/README.md

 ## Content
 The present repository contains
 ###  Codes
-- Contour_infocoverage_reactivity_prioritization.ipynb: Estimated the percentage change in cumulative incidence and total cost relative to baseline values (cumulative incidence 31.9 million and total cost 1.4 billion) across information coverage scenarios and varying levels of reactivity and prioritization by immune individuals.
+- Contour_infocoverage_reactivity_prioritization.ipynb: Estimated the percentage change in cumulative incidence and total cost relative to baseline values across information coverage scenarios and varying levels of reactivity and prioritization by immune individuals.
 - Contour_response_vacc_test.ipynb: Variation in total cases, confirmed cases, and overall costs in response to changes in voluntary vaccination and testing uptake, compared to their respective values under mandatory only levels.